Nordic ACC Championship 2009

 (c) when the hailed boat responds, or has been given time to respond, the hailing boat shall tack as soon as possible’

 A1.4.
 The sails and boom of the boats should not be taken into account with regards to issues about keeping clear, overlap etc.

 A1.5.
 Information on the ISAF panel indicating status changes with regards to overlap or what tack a boat is on, should be regarded as a correct for the competitor sailing at this PC.
 If the two competitors receive opposite information, none of the boats will be penalized for breaking the relevant rule, with one exception: If a boat is reported as clear ahead of the other, while there still is physical overlap, then rule 11 applies.

-· A participant suffering from early disconnection who return to the race server within 1 minute before start, is entitled to a restart, though no more than 1 restart for each skipper.
+· A participant suffering from early disconnection who return to the race server at least 1 minute before start without spawning, is entitled to a restart, though no more than 1 restart for each skipper.

 · A participant not able to start or finish the race due to a connection problem, may request redress.